webplatform/docs/apis/audio-video/audio/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|The audio object is part of the HTML5 audio api.
 It extends the <audio> tag and allows users to access audio data.
-This enables the ability to process or create new audio data.}}
+This enables the ability to manipulate or create new audio data.}}
 {{API_Object
 |Subclass_of=dom/HTMLAudioElement
 }}